charithmadhuranga/visa-website/README.md

 git push origin main
 ```

-Netlify will automatically deploy your site.
-The URL will be something like: `https://your-site-name.netlify.app`
+Your site will be available at: `https://your-username.github.io/your-repo-name`

 ## File Structure